scylladb/scylladb/docs/dev/topology-over-raft.md

 the topology but requires streaming data.

-Separately from the per-node requests, there is also a 'global' request field for operations that don't affect any specific node but the entire cluster, such as `check_and_repair_cdc_streams`.
+Separately from the per-node requests, there is also a 'global' request field for operations that don't affect any specific node but the entire cluster.
+These are the currently supported global topology operations:

+- `new_cdc_generation` aka `check_and_repair_cdc_streams`
+- `cleanup`
+- `keyspace_rf_change`
+- `truncate_table` Truncate for keyspaces with tablets is implemented as a topology request in order to serialize it with other topology operations (migration, repair) and avoid issues with data resurrection when truncate is executed during tablet migrations.
+Truncate has only one implicit transition stage.
+When the topology coordinator executes the truncate request, it issues truncate RPCs to nodes which contain replicas of the table being truncated.
+It uses [sessions](#Topology guards) to make sure that no stale RPCs are executed outside of the scope of the request.

 # Load balancing